hsfl/cosmos/README.md

 ```shell
 git clone https://github.com/hsfl/cosmos-web.git ~/cosmos/tools/cosmos-web
 ```
-this git clones clone cosmos web to ~/cosmos/docker/cosmos-web
+this git clones cosmos web to ~/cosmos/docker/cosmos-web

 **AFTER you have completed the prior steps, continue with the following steps.
 Note these steps are the same for both operating systems.**